-In this article, we will explore the possibility of removing negative reviews from Glassdoor and discuss some of the steps employers can take to manage their online reputation.
+In this article, we will explore removing negative reviews from Glassdoor and discuss some steps employers can take to manage their company profile in the future.

 The company was purchased by Recruit Holdings, a Japanese company, for $ 1.2 billion in 2018.
 The Mill Valley, Calif.-based company offers a recruitment and jobs platform with 59 million monthly active users.
 It also provides data about more than 770,000 companies in 190 countries.